GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 What I should have done:

 - Use a LR Scheduler to optimize lr.
-- Train a new model on entire dataset with good hyperparameters
+- Train a new model on entire dataset with the best hyperparameters
 - Figure out a faster and better way to experiment inorder to find optimal solutions
 - Figure out augmentation (I did use augmentations but I don't think it helped)
 - Implement mAP callback while training ASAP

 ## Final Submission

-For my final submission I convert to model to an inference model (add the decoder) and predict on the test images.
-I then convert the x,y predictions to image coordinates and using the predicted z to get the x,y,z world coordinates.
-I also used a threshold where there were <23,000 predicted cars as recommended by fellow kagglers.
+For my final submission I converted the model to an inference model (add the decoder) and predict on the test images.
+I then convert the x,y predictions to image coordinates and used the predicted z to get the x,y,z world coordinates.
+I also used a threshold where there were <23,000 predicted cars as recommended by fellow kagglers (which increased my score a good amount).

 ```
 Public LB: 0.058